Shetland's wonderful nature reserves

 Photo: Kim Rendall, Sumburgh Head RSPB reserve is at the tip of the south Mainland.
 Here you can watch the lovable puffins at close quarters, plus guillemots, razorbills, shags, kittiwakes and fulmars.
 Orcas and other cetaceans are spotted from the cliffs and the reserve shares the cliff-top with the Sumburgh Head Lighthouse and Visitor Centre.

 Fair Isle is 24 miles south of Sumburgh and reached by ferry from Grutness, plane from Tingwall or from Orkney.
 Seabirds found here include puffins, guillemots, razorbills, kittiwakes and arctic terns.
-There is an SNH Ranger based at the Bird Observatory during the summer who can help you make the most of your stay.
 Fair Isle is famous for being a stopover for migrant birds and 345 species have been sighted, a record for the UK.
 There are also 240 species of flowering plants.